Hilmer Wiberg: Family racing legacy

 The 2025 F2 World Championship represented a unique situation in motorsport, with siblings Hilmer and Mathilda Wiberg competing directly against each other for the world title.
 This family rivalry captured international attention and highlighted the strength of Swedish powerboat racing.

 The dramatic conclusion, where mechanical failure ended Hilmer's championship hopes while simultaneously opening the door for Mathilda's historic victory, created one of motorsport's most poignant moments.
 As reported by racing media: "Her triumph came after a race punctuated by mechanical failures that eliminated both her championship rivals—championship leader Hilmer Wiberg retiring with a technical issue on lap 25."

 Despite losing the championship, Hilmer's sportsmanship and the family's unity were evident in the post-race celebrations, demonstrating the close bond between the racing siblings.

 Equipment and team

 Wiberg races for Wiberg Racing, the family team that has achieved multiple world championships across different categories including 3J, GT30, and GT15, plus European championships in GT30 and GT15.
 The team is known for its professional approach and has been a consistent presence in international powerboat racing for several years.

 Legacy and impact

-Hilmer Wiberg has established himself as one of Sweden's most accomplished powerboat racers, with world championships spanning multiple categories from junior levels through to the premier F2 class.
-His progression through the racing categories—from GT15 European Champion to GT30 World Champion to F2 championship contender—demonstrates a career trajectory that exemplifies professional development in powerboat racing.
+Hilmer Wiberg is a Swedish powerboat racer who has won world championships in categories ranging from junior levels to the F2 class.
+He has competed in the GT15, GT30, and F2 categories, winning European and World championships in the GT15 and GT30 classes respectively.

 His role in the historic 2025 F2 World Championship, while ending in disappointment for his own title ambitions, contributed to one of motorsport's most significant moments when his sister became the first woman to win a Formula-class world championship in any form of motorsport.